pawel02/OpenglPlayground/Readme.md

 `cmake -S . -B ./build -DBUILD_SHARED_LIBS=OFF -DASSIMP_BUILD_ZLIB=ON` \
 \
 You can then build your solution on windows or the make files on Linux or whatever build system you are targeted on Cmake.
-On windows it would look something like
+On windows it would look something like.
+You may need to build the whole solution first to create the necessary lib files as well.
 `cd build` \
 `msbuild Playground.sln /p:configuration=Debug /p:platform=x64`